AdibaSjd/week-17-regex/README.md

 ## Author
- Thank you for reading my breakdown of a regex function with in validating Hex value with all the regex functions relevant to the hex value given.
+ Thank you for reading my breakdown of a regex function validating the Hex value with all the regex functions relevant to the hex value given.
  I am currently a student at UOB completing a fullstack developement bootcamp with future plans to enter the world of tech as a software engineer.

  For more intresting projects check out my GitHub: https://github.com/AdibaSjd